ScottLogic/practitioners-guides/_pages/RemoteWorkshopReadiness.md

 Well, that's the theory.

 Unfortunately, workshops aren't always easy.
-There are a whole host of ways they can go wrong (many of which we'll cover in this playbook).
+There are a whole host of ways they can go wrong (many of which we'll cover in this guide).
 And more often than not, once a workshop is heading in the wrong direction, it's downhill from thereon.